vaniakmulia/ho_localization_project/README.md

 rosrun turtlebot_localization controller_node.py
 ```

-This node allows for controlling the turtlebot using `Twist` message, and thus the robot can be controlled by teleop or with graphical tools such as `rqt_robot_steering` (NOTE: `rqt_robot_steering` is still not tested yet).
+This node allows for controlling the turtlebot using `Twist` message, and thus the robot can be controlled by teleop or with graphical tools such as _rqt_robot_steering_.

 Alternatively, to run the localization node and controller node together, you can run the launch file included in this package.
 To do so, run the following command in another terminal: